hpyproject/hpy/docs/api.rst

 =======

 .. warning::
-   HPy is still in the early stages of development and as such the API is subsequent to changes
+   HPy is still in the early stages of development and the API may change.

 Handles
 -------